Orthodontics

 TMJ and Braces: What Orthodontists Recommend

-Patients seeking professional advice often ask Can Braces Fix TMJ when they experience jaw discomfort related to their bite.
+Patients seeking professional advice often ask, can braces fix TMJ when they experience jaw discomfort related to their bite?
 Orthodontists may recommend braces if misalignment is contributing to joint strain.

-In some cases, they may combine orthodontic treatment with other therapies such as splints, muscle relaxation techniques, or lifestyle changes to achieve the best possible results.
+In some cases, they may combine orthodontic treatment with other therapies such as splints, muscle relaxation techniques, or lifestyle changes to achieve the best results.

 Braces for TMJ Before and After